Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Simulation Results and Real Data Experiments

-For the second example we use the trade networks between countries for different food and agriculture products during the year $2018$.
+For the next example, we use the trade networks between countries for different food and agriculture products during the year $2018$.
 The data is collected by the Food and Agriculture Organization of the United Nations and is available at \url{https://www.fao.org/faostat/en/#data/TM}.
-We construct a collection of networks, one for each product, where vertices represent countries and the edges in each network represent trading relationships between the countries; the resulting adjacency matrices $\{\mathbf{A}^{(i)}\}$ are directed but unweighted as we (1) set $\ma^{(i)}_{rs}=1$ if country $r$ exports product $i$ to country $s$ and (2) ignore any links between countries $r$ and $s$ in $\mathbf{A}^{(i)}$ if their total trade amount for the $i$th product is less than two hundred thousands US dollars.
-Finally, we extract the {\em intersection} of the {\em largest connected components} of $\{\mathbf{A}^{(i)}\}$ and obtain $56$ networks on a set of $75$ shared vertices.
+We construct a collection of networks, one for each product, where vertices represent trade entities (countries or regions) and the edges in each network represent trade relationships between trade entities; the resulting adjacency matrices $\{\mathbf{A}^{(i)}\}$ are directed but unweighted as we (1) set $\ma^{(i)}_{rs}=1$ if trade entity $r$ exports product $i$ to trade entity $s$, and (2) ignore any links between trade entities $r$ and $s$ in $\mathbf{A}^{(i)}$ if their total trade amount for the $i$-th product is less than two hundred thousand US dollars.
+Finally, we extract the \emph{intersection} of the \emph{largest connected components} of $\{\mathbf{A}^{(i)}\}$ and obtain $56$ networks on a set of $75$ shared vertices.

-Taking the $m = 56$ networks as one realization from a directed COSIE model, we apply Algorithm~\ref{Alg} to compute the ``parameters estimates'' $\hat{\muu}, \hat{\mv}, \{\hat{\mr}^{(i)}\}_{i=1}^{56}$ associated with these graphs with initial embedding dimensions $\{d_i\}_{i=1}^{56}$ as well as the final embedding dimension $d$ all chosen to be $2$.
+Taking the $m = 56$ networks as one realization from a directed COSIE model, we apply Algorithm~\ref{Alg} to compute the parameter estimates $\hat{\muu}$, $\hat{\mv}$, $\{\hat{\mr}^{(i)}\}_{i=1}^{56}$ associated with these graphs with initial embedding dimensions $\{d_i\}_{i=1}^{56}$ as well as the final embedding dimension $d$ all chosen to be $2$.
 Figure~\ref{fig:food_countries_U} and Figure~\ref{fig:food_countries_V} present scatter plots for the rows of $\hat{\mathbf{U}}$ and $\hat{\mathbf{V}}$, respectively; we interpret the $r$th row of $\hat\muu$ (resp. $\hat\mv$) as representing the estimated latent position for this country as an exporter (resp. importer).
-We see that there is a high degree of correlation between these ``estimated'' latent positions and the true underlying geographic proximities, e.g., countries in the same continent are generally placed close together in Figure~\ref{fig:food_countries_U} and Figure~\ref{fig:food_countries_V}.
+We see that there is a high degree of correlation between these estimated latent positions and the true underlying geographic proximities, e.g., countries in the same continent are generally placed close together in Figure~\ref{fig:food_countries_U} and Figure~\ref{fig:food_countries_V}.